paularah/paularah/README.md

 ### Hola👋 I'm Paul,

-I am a software engineer passionate about translating business requiremnts, objectives and goals into scalable products for users.
+I am a software engineer passionate about translating business requirements, objectives and goals into scalable products for users.
 My core skills include Golang, Node.js, MongoDB, Postgres, Docker, Kubernetes, and Linux.

  I previously worked for a couple mostly failed startups like [Dankoob](https://dankoob.com/), [Fress](https://fress.app/), [JustSerp](https://justserp.com/).
 I have also done some random things like fellowships, internships, freelancing and consultancy for companies like [Libary Aid](https://librarytracker.org/)